How to Draw Charts in Flutter

 Themes

-Themes are just things that decorate the chart, in our case we added “2” layers of decoration, front-ground and back-ground decorations.
-That way, we can also control what decorations are shown in the items’ front and back.
-The neat thing is that we can use the decoration we make in multiple different use cases, while also allowing full customizability, by extending DecorationPainter new Decorations can easily be added.
+Themes are just things that decorate the Flutter chart.
+In our case, we added “2” layers of decoration, front-ground and back-ground decorations.
+That way, we can also control the decorations shown on the front and back of the items.
+The neat thing is that we can use the decoration we make in multiple different use cases while also allowing complete customizability by extending DecorationPainter new Decorations can easily be added.

-Making this was a bit of a challenge, but since we already had layers nicely set up, it was just the matter of getting layers to animate between states.
+Making this was a bit of a challenge, but since we already had layers nicely set up, it was just a matter of getting layers to animate between states.

 We have significant experience building healthcare apps, and they always want to show data in some way.
-So that gave us a chance to try our charts immediately in the app we were developing for the US market at the time.
-It was a perfect test since charts were complex, and each screen had a slightly different chart to show.
+That gave us a chance to try our Flutter charts immediately in the app we were developing for the US market.
+It was a perfect test since the charts were complex, and each screen had a slightly different chart to show.

 Finally, to make sure we don’t break any of the existing decorations or item painters when adding new features, we added over 80 golden tests.
 Safety first!